learn-co-students/nyc-mhtn-se-020121/01-intro-to-oo-in-ruby/Readme.md

 # Intro to Object Oriented Programming in Ruby

 ## Housekeeping:
+- Every phase is different and every instructor manages it differently
+    - Phase 1 is for you to figure out what works for you
+    - I do not want you to waste time being anxious or overwhelmed because EVERYTHING you need to do so I overplan
 - Patricipation: this is an interactive class
 - !Do not code along!
 - Questions: